Topic Overview

-Some people inherit one sickle cell gene and one other defective hemoglobin gene, resulting in various types of sickling disorders.
+Some people inherit one sickle cell gene and one other defective hemoglobin gene.
+This can result in various types of sickling disorders.
 These disorders range from mild to severe.

 -